h-parks/dactyl-keyboard/README.md

 * Use OpenSCAD to open a `.scad` file.
 * Make changes to design, repeat `load-file`, OpenSCAD will watch for changes and rerender.
 * When done, use OpenSCAD to export STL files
+* Smooth out rough edges with Blender or your STL editor of choice

 **Tips**
 * [Some other ways to evaluate the clojure design file](http://stackoverflow.com/a/28213489)